-3.4.) provides the conceptual framework in which CICES is set.
+3.4.
+The cascade model (Error!
+Reference source not found.) provides the conceptual framework in which CICES is set.
 CICES seeks to classify final ecosystem services, which are defined as the contributions that ecosystems (i.e., living systems) make to human well-being.
 These services are final in that they are the outputs of ecosystems (whether natural, semi-natural or highly modified) that most directly affect the well-being of people.

-Figure 1: The cascade model (Potschin et al. 2018)
+Figure 1 The cascade model (after Potschin & Haines-Young, 2016)